How to Add Social Media Icons to an Email Signature

 Think of it less like optimizing for a static search engine and more like teaching a very smart, very powerful machine what your content is about so it can do the hard work of finding your audience for you.

 The best optimization happens before you even pick up your camera.
 Too many creators make a video they think is cool and then try to slap some keywords on it after the fact.
 A smarter approach is to let SEO guide your content ideas from the start.
+If you're looking for guidance on creating your videos, check out our guide on how to create YouTube Shorts.

 You don't need expensive tools to find the topics people are actively searching for.
 Your goal is to find phrases and questions that people are typing into YouTube and then create a short, valuable video that answers them.